vorner/vorner.github.io/_posts/2020-09-03-performance-cheating.md

 that really small bit of `unsafe` away.

 I have a `Herd` ([bumpalos][bumpalo] are herd animals, right?).
-This one can lend out an arena ‒ a small wrapper around the `Box<Bumpalo>`.
+This one can lend out an arena ‒ a small wrapper around the `Box<Bump>`.
 Once that wrapper gets dropped, the boxed bumpalo gets returned back to the herd.
 This way the memory block lives on, at the same address, so our references can be tied to the `Herd`, not to the lifetime of the small arenas.